robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/14 - Wireless Networking.md

 - ESS is a wireless network, created by multiple access points, which appears to users as a single, seamless network, such as a network covering a home or office that is too large for reliable coverage by a single access point.
 - An ESS is a group of Basic Service Sets (BSS) that share the same SSID.
 - BSS is the area covered by an Access Point (AP).
-- BSSID is the unique identified for a specific AP within a wireless network.
+- BSSID is the unique identifier for a specific AP within a wireless network.
 - The omnidirectional antenna's radiation pattern looks like a big fuzzy ball.
 - Dipole antennas combine two omnidirectional antennas that point opposite to each other.
 Its radiation pattern looks like a disc and doesn't propagate signals up and down.
 - The patch antenna's radiation pattern looks like a semi-sphere.
 It is useful when kept against the wall and propagating signals only in one direction, which excludes the back of the antenna.